Tad Martin: Storylines

 Shortly after the divorce, Dixie and Tad reunite again, and Dixie becomes pregnant.
 David secretly arranges for her to stay at a special clinic in Switzerland.
 Tad and JR (Dixie's son, then Jonathan Bennett) are puzzled by her sudden disappearance.
 When Dixie is close to her delivery date, and everything is going well health-wise, she decides to tell Tad everything, and they make arrangements for him to be there for the birth of their daughter.
-As Tad goes to the airport, heading for Zurich, Opal receives a phone call and rushes to tell Brooke the horrible news.
+As Tad goes to the airport, heading for Zürich, Opal receives a phone call and rushes to tell Brooke the horrible news.
 Brooke hurries to board the plane to tell Tad that there has been an auto accident and Dixie has been killed.
 The car has gone over a cliff and they couldn't find her body.
 Tad is devastated.
 Stuck to his seat, unable to move from shock, the two of them head for Switzerland.
 They go to Dixie's apartment, where they find that she had prepared a special evening.
 A framed baby sonogram sits on the table with the name "Kate Martin" on it.
 They gather up Dixie's things and return home.
 Tad takes a long time to mourn the death of his beloved Dixie and their unborn daughter.

 In 2003, Tad begins to emerge from his dark place when he enlists his investigator skills to help Brooke find out if Maria Santos Grey (Eva La Rue) is still alive.
 The woman known as Maureen Gorman does indeed turn out to be Maria, and now he must find out how she lost her memory and who could have saved her from the plane crash.
 When it is revealed that David Hayward is involved, Tad and most of Pine Valley go after him.
 David found Maria and gave her his experimental drugs to save her life, then sent her away and gave her a new name to protect himself.
 When David is freed from the criminal charges filed against him, Tad is furious.
 He really wants to see David behind bars for good.
 Tad decides to start up his private investigating business again after Adam fires him from his position at Chandler Enterprises.
-Liza, with her new venture with some of the young women of Pine Valley, Fusion, soon calls on Tad for help.
+Liza has a new business venture with some of the young women of Pine Valley, Fusion, and soon calls on Tad for help.
 Doing research for Fusion, he gets to know the girls there well, and finds himself slightly smitten with the marketing director, Simone Torres (Terri Ivens), whom Tad sums up as "one hot tamale".
 The begin a mutually exclusive "booty call" type relationship, all in fun and very hot.